rolfed/nvim-config/README.md

 <leader>a - add file - Harpoon - Add file to harpoon
 <C-e> - toggle quick menu - View files in harpoon
 <C-h> - toggle to 1 - View file in buffer 1
+<C-t> - toggle to 2 - View file in buffer 2
+<C-r> - toggle to 3 - View File in buffer 3
+<C-n> - toggle to 4 - View file in buffer 4
+<leader>u - open undo tree - Undotree is wrapper around git